by David Glen Robinson

 A bold, almost brutal portrait of the gay urban village, JACK AND AIDEN is stark and powerful.
 Stanley's vivid language, Katz's music, and Turner's direction hurl these two actors into unresolved life crises.

 Ground Floor Theatre in east Austin has just presented the world premiere of an important musical.
 A collaboration of Lane Michael Stanley (book) and Tova Katz (music and lyrics), Jack and Aiden explores the lives of two gays, one cis, one trans, caught up in the life of hook-ups and cyber technology, where hooking up is easy and falling apart is easier.
-The couple’s emotions and desires draw them closer into a relationship; and that’s a …
+The couple’s emotions and desires draw them closer into a relationship; and that’s …

 by Brian Paul Scipione